 I was born into a family that believed that you could only be successful and happy if you pursued a career in medicine.
 I had to prove to them that I could do something other than being the stereotypical Asian doctor or engineer.
 They supported my choice to attend Art College, but I never thought they really believed that I could be successful and happy in a field where the result of a sum is subjective.

 After graduating college I interned and worked at Discover Financial Services, utilizing my Fine Art and Visual Communications degrees.
 Shortly after, I had a friend from college call me and ask if I wanted a chance to make art for video games.
 I jumped at the opportunity to expand my creativity and skill set to a higher level.
-About 13 years later here I am now, ready to help bring creative innovation and design to the next level.
+Fast forward to current day, I’m ready to help bring creative innovation, hard work, and design to the next level.

 I treat every professional and social situation as a place where I can learn and grow into a better artist.
 I take my knowledge from years past, and I lead by example.
 I feel that it’s the best way to earn your team members’ confidence, support, and trust.